DrRobotmck/installfest_script/readme.md

 ### What other applications do we use in the course?

-system dependent, independent
+system independent

 - rbenv

+optional, added

 - fonts
 - figlet
+- flux
+- zsh
+- sublime
+- vim

-- Mac OS:
+Mac OS:

+- brew for package management (apt-get on ubuntu)
-  - spectacle for window management
+- spectacle for window management (unity on ubuntu)
 - alfred
 - dash
-  - flux
-- Ubuntu:

-optional, added

-- zsh
+and various packages needed to make these work

+### What settings and dotfiles do we use for applications?

+settings as separate from default installations
+how dotfiles work
+colors and profiles for term and text editors
+browser plugins
+git settings
+testing

+read more: our style guide

 ### What other tools and techs might one use while at GA?

 Other programming environments you may use in class or in another GA class.
 Also used by some of our applications and system tools.

-- C & C++
+- C & C++ (gcc/clang, make, autoconf) installed
-- Node
+- Node (node and npm) installed
-- Python
+- Python (python versions and pip, django) installed
+- R (version, open source R studio) not installed (why)
-- PHP
+- PHP (versions, composer, laravel) not installed (why)
-- Java
+- Java (versions, jdk) not installed (why)

 ### What are minimum and recommended specs for development hardware?

-#### Minimum and recommended hardware specs and virtual machines.
+#### Minimum and recommended hardware specs

-- An editor
-- A browser
-- Configures git

-- Ruby
-- Rails
-- Browser
-- Text Editor

-Ruby, 16 MB
+- Ruby: 16 MB

-Sublime
-OS X (OS X 10.6 or later is required), 30 MB
+- Sublime: OS X (OS X 10.6 or later is required), 30 MB

-Homebrew
-10.7 or higher is recommended.
+- Homebrew: 10.7 or higher is recommended.
 10.6 and 10.5 are supported on a best-effort basis.

-Mac System Requirements
-In order to run 10.7 you'll need
+- Mac System Requirements: In order to run 10.7 you'll need
-An Intel Core 2 Duo, Core i3, Core i5, Core i7, or Xeon processor 7 GB of available disk space
+  - an Intel Core 2 Duo, Core i3, Core i5, Core i7, or Xeon processor
+  - 7 GB of available disk space
-2 GB of RAM
+  - 2 GB of RAM

-Chrome
+- Chrome
-Mac OS X 10.6 or later, Intel, 350 MB
+  - Mac OS X 10.6 or later, Intel, 350 MB
-Ubuntu 12.04+, Intel Pentium 4 or later
+  - Ubuntu 12.04+, Intel Pentium 4 or later

-Class Repo ~ 500MB
+- Class Repo ~ 500MB

-Brew Cellar ~ 1GB
+- Brew Cellar ~ 1GB

-Atom ~ 200 MB
+- Atom ~ 200 MB

-HipChat ~ 25MB
+- HipChat ~ 25MB

-FireFox ~ 115MB
+- FireFox ~ 115MB

-Gems
+- Gems

-#### Recommended hardware for purchase.
+#### Recommended hardware for purchase

+...

+#### Virtual machines and necessary hardware

 ...